BeierZhu/Prompt-align/ProGrad.public/README.md

 bash main.sh ${DATASET_NAME} ${CONFIG_NAME} end ${CONTEXT_TOKENS_NUMBER} ${SHOTS} False
 ```

-**Please take note that the 8-shots and 16-shots results on Flowers102, DTD, and EuroSAT are gotten with lambda as 0.8.** To get the results in our paper, please change the variable LAMBDA in prograd.sh from 1.0 to 0.8.

 For example, to run 1, 2, 4, 8, and 16 shots on stanford_cars,
 **CLIP + CoOp (M=16, end)**: